Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Introduction

-An interesting feature of the model that we consider, is that the dark sector may have undergone a strong first-order thermal phase transition in the early universe, possibly producing gravitational waves~\cite{Kosowsky:1992rz, Schwaller:2015tja, Caprini:2015zlo, Athron:2023xlk}.
-In addition to the gravitational waves produced by non-equilibrium processes at a discontinuous transition, it should be remarked that any plasma in thermal equilibrium produces gravitational waves, with an emission rate proportional to the shear viscosity~\cite{Ghiglieri:2015nfa}; while the latter can become relatively large at weak coupling, this contribution to the gravitational-wave spectrum remains subdominant with respect to those generated at a first-order phase transition.
+An interesting feature of the model that we consider, is that the dark sector may have undergone a strong first-order thermal phase transition in the early universe, possibly producing gravitational waves~\cite{Kosowsky:1992rz, Schwaller:2015tja, Caprini:2015zlo, Hindmarsh:2020hop, Athron:2023xlk, Croon:2024mde}.
+Given that in the past decade the latter have finally entered the arena of experimental science~\cite{LIGOScientific:2016aoc}, it is now particularly timely and important to understand the features of the gravitational-wave spectrum that new-physics models could produce.
+To this purpose, it should be remarked that, in addition to those produced by non-equilibrium processes at a discontinuous transition, any plasma in thermal equilibrium produces gravitational waves, with an emission rate proportional to the shear viscosity~\cite{Ghiglieri:2015nfa}; while the latter can become relatively large at weak coupling, this contribution to the gravitational-wave spectrum remains subdominant with respect to those generated at a first-order phase transition.
 Gravitational waves produced in a dark sector contribute to the total energy density (and to the effective number of massless degrees of freedom), so the experimental detection of gravitational waves with a characteristic spectrum could provide useful hints about new physics.
 For example, a first-order phase transition at temperatures of the order of hundreds $\GeV$, i.e., the scale characteristic of electroweak physics, could generate gravitational waves with peak frequencies of the order of $10^{-3}$~Hz, which are potentially within the reach of space-based gravitational-wave observatories~\cite{Corbin:2005ny, Kawamura:2011zz, TianQin:2015yph, Hu:2017mde, LISA:2017pwj, Barausse:2020rsu, Colpi:2024xhw}.
-Given that the SM predicts only a smooth crossover at the electroweak scale~\cite{Kajantie:1996mn, Kajantie:1996qd}, the experimental detection of gravitational waves in this frequency range could be interpreted as evidence of physics beyond the Standard Model.
+Given that the SM predicts only a smooth crossover at the electroweak scale~\cite{Kajantie:1996mn, Kajantie:1996qd, Karsch:1996yh, Gurtler:1997hr, Csikor:1998eu, Aoki:1999fi, DOnofrio:2014rug, DOnofrio:2015gop}, the experimental detection of gravitational waves in this frequency range could be interpreted as evidence of physics beyond the Standard Model.